Skip to main content

 What is the value of a compilation engagement?

-In a compilation engagement, the practitioner assists management in the preparation and presentation of the compiled financial information and notes, in accordance with a basis of accounting selected by management and based on management’s assumptions.
-The value of a compilation engagement results from:
+• Assisting management: The practitioner assists management in the preparation and presentation of the compiled financial information and notes, in accordance with a basis of accounting selected by management and based on management’s assumptions.
+As part of this, the practitioner reads the compiled financial information in light of their knowledge gained during the engagement and considers whether the information does not appear misleading.

 • Professional integrity: The practitioner must follow professional standards and ethical requirements, resulting in financial information that is prepared with integrity and due care.